WillBallentine/git-grep-all/README.md

   - repo 2
   - repo 3
   - etc

-In your command line, type "git-grep-all 'search term'" and hit enter.
-This is the base use of this tool and will print all results in your prompt window.

-You can also write all results to a file with the --outfile flag: "git-grep-all 'search term' --outfile 'fileName'"
+    git-grep-all "search_term" [options] [--outfile output_file]

+    Options:
+    -n                    Show line numbers for each match.
+    -E                    Search with Regular Expressions
+    -l                    Show File names only
+    --cached              Search only in staged files
+    -outfile FILENAME     Write the output to FILE instead of displaying it in the console.

+    Example:
+    git-grep-all "error" -n --outfile results.txt
+    Searches for the term "error" in all Git repositories under the base path including line numbers (-n) and saves the results to results.txt.

+    NOTE: currently you cannot combine terms. this is coming in a future release

 # Coming Soon
-1. Optionally include line numbers
-2. Optionally include specific branch name to search
+1. Optionally include specific branch name to search
-3. Optionally allow for Regex
 4. Optionally search only specific file types
-5. Optionally only show file names
 6. Optionally limit to only one directory
-7. Optionally search only in staged files
 8. Escape special characters in searches
 9. Optionally cobmine conditions
 10. Optionally only search between commits